Gluten-Free Almond Alfajores (Dulce de Leche Sandwich Cookies)

 - Let cool before removing.

-- Once completely cool, spread with dulce de leche on one side of one cookie.
+- Once completely cool, spread dulce de leche on one side of one cookie.
 Top with another cookie and gently press together.

 - Sprinkle with powdered sugar (optional).